The End Of Guinea Worm Was Just Around the Corner. Not Anymore

 WHO's date change is a response to all these developments, according to Ashok Moloo, a spokesperson for the agency's Department of Control of Neglected Tropical Diseases.
 But it also hinges on a change in scientists' definition of what it means for Guinea worm to be "eradicated."

 That happened in April, at a meeting in Ethiopia of the International Commission for the Certification of Dracunculiasis Eradication.
-The independent advisory panel. which includes leading epidemiologists from around the world, gauges progress toward Guinea worm eradication.
+The independent advisory panel, which includes leading epidemiologists from around the world, gauges progress toward Guinea worm eradication.
 The full conclusions of that meeting aren't public, but at least one consequential decision was reached, according to Joel Breman, an infectious disease researcher and the president of the American Society of Tropical Medicine and Hygiene, who led the meeting.

 "We redefined eradication as elimination of transmission in animals as well as in humans," Breman says.
 "We're not exactly sure when the last dog or other animal will give up their worms.
 So that means there will be this delay."